 There are certain elements such as person names, products names, website, etc. that you might want to keep the same throughout the translation.
 In some cases, there is only a part of the phrases you want to be translated while the rest should remain.

 For example, should “POÄNG” in “POÄNG fåtölj” be kept intact when translating into English as “POÄNG armchair” or should it be changed into “POANG armchair” so that international audiences can type the name easier?
 Whichever is your choice, please specify it to your translators in the guideline.

-To create a style guide that works well for your translation project, it requires the collaboration of various positions, from both your internal and external resources.
+Creating a style guide that works well for your translation project requires the collaboration of various positions, from both your internal and external resources.

 - Internal linguists – If your company has a team of in-house translators, then asking them for some inputs for the guideline is highly recommended.
 Your in-house linguists have experience in translating your company’s content for a certain period of time, thus, more than anyone, they understand thoroughly the linguistic elements or common mistakes to meet your expectations.